cs7290/fall2021/assignment03.md

 that's created with [DOM.context3d()](https://github.com/observablehq/stdlib#DOM_context2d).
 We haven't dealt with canvas (yet).
 The assignment is to animate the SVG circle that we worked with in class.
+You'll have to modify the code in here: [SVG Circle](https://observablehq.com/d/991595f4b70d9f06).
-Hint: The most straightforward assignment solution involves use of [now](https://github.com/observablehq/stdlib/blob/main/README.md#now) in Option 3.
+Hint: The most straightforward approach involves use of [now](https://github.com/observablehq/stdlib/blob/main/README.md#now) in Option 3.

 ## Reading